jcps90/a2/README.md

 File Manifest: Makefile main.cpp main.h README.md FileHandler.cpp

-Compile Instructions: Compile and Run on Class Account cssc2147
+Run on Class Account cssc2147

+Compile Instructions: Compile using make

 Operation Instructions: The MicroShell will output a prompt initially, and despite there not being another one after the first command is entered, it will still accept commands afterwards.